release-engineering/greenwave/docs/policies.rst

    Currently there are a few rule types, ``PassingTestCaseRule`` being one of them.
 See the :ref:`rule-types` section below for a full list.

+   List of rules can be empty if no tests are required for the specified decision contexts.
+This is useful in the remote rules.
+See :ref:`remoterule-configure-additional-policies` section for details.

 ``packages`` (optional)
    A list of binary RPM package names this policy applies to.